dunn/wordpressl/README.md

    DigitalOcean or the provider of your choice (note that it’s assumed you can SSH in as root initially).

 2. Run `bin/create`.
-It will prompt you for the hostname, SSH key, and passwords which are passed to Ansible.
+It will prompt you for the domain name, SSH key, and passwords which are passed to Ansible.
+These session variables will be written to `session.yml`; you can pre-populate those variables by copying `session.yml.template` to `session.yml` and filing it out.

-3. If provisioning fails, the configuration is written to disk.
-   Delete it immediately if you don’t want to try again, since it will contain passwords in plain-text.
+3. When provisioning completes, `session.yml` will be deleted.
+If provisioning fails and for some reason you don’t want to re-run the job, you should delete it, since it will contain passwords in plain-text.

 ## Prerequisites